timothyfisherphd/Examination_Secuirty/README.md

-# Examination_Secuirty
-Examination Security: Facial Detection
+# Examination Security: Facial Detection

 Edited From: RAHUL RANJAN, Avi Nehemiah, MATHWORKS & MATLAB Applications

 Authors: Timothy F. (CSC 6630/tfisher10), Kevin S.(CSC 4630/kseveur1), Micheal M.
 (CSC 4630/ mmoloney1), Adrian M.(CSC 4630/amcghee3)

 Description: To develop a GUI that recgonizes a face and matches it to the images GUI's database.
 The database will automatically check if the matched faced from the live captured image is present in the database.

-Assumptions:
+## Assumptions:
 - User knows basic usage of a computers components (mouse, keyboard, webcam, etc.)
 - Must download the complete zip file and not edit the orgnization of the folders.